kand1ss/PlugIt-ModularPluginSystem/README.md

 ## 🚀 Features
 ✅ Dynamic loading and unloading of plugins<br>
+✅ Dynamic tracking of registered assemblies<br>
 ✅ Dependency management between plugins<br>
 ✅ Flexible architecture with modular extensibility<br>
 ✅ Logging and monitoring of plugin states<br>
 ✅ **PluginTracker API**: Track plugin states based on generated metadata and integrate custom components via the `Observer` pattern<br>
+✅ **Error Registry**: Monitor errors in plugins and integrate your own components to handle them<br>

 ## 🚦 Quick Start
 Create an instance of PluginManager.<br>